CommunityOfCoders/Inheritance-2021/stock-market-analyser_TeamSTAR.md

 ### For the Flask API:

+1. Look for the `main.py` and `test.py` files in the same directory where requirements.txt is present and have them ready.
+(The packages for flask would already be installed when you run previous command number 2 in the above section)

 ## 💻Usage
 Once the required setup and installation is completed, you can start developing and running the project.